[keith-snook.info]

 The PCB for this project used small MRS25 0.6W resistors which places a limit on maximum Ia of the cathode follower V1b ~ With about 50V across R32 the current could be made as high as 10mA ~ The PCB can be used with supplies up to 350V and R32 could be a 1W or 2W resistor mounted on end if a higher V1b cathode voltage and Ia are required

-Like my Cascode driver for the QUAD II this amplifier topology was developed during 1980s but not made into a PCB at that time ~ For this project I decided to go straight to PCB layout without breadboarding as I knew the design would meet the spec. ~ The only drawback ~ if there is one ~ is that very good HT smoothing and regulation may be required but then good amplifiers should have this anyhow
+Like my Cascode driver for the QUAD II this amplifier was developed during the 1980s but not made into a PCB ~ For this project I decided to go straight to PCB layout without breadboarding as I knew the design would meet the spec. and the customer was waiting ~ The only drawback was that very good HT smoothing may be required but then good amplifiers like the QUAD 22 have this anyhow

-QUAD Hi-Fi Buy Beer Button QUAD Hi-Fi Valve Audio Articles Valves for Sale QUAD II info Component Colour Codes
+QUAD Hi-Fi Buy Beer Button QUAD Hi-Fi Valve Audio Articles Valves for Sale Component Colour Codes